rslayer/bhulan/README.md

 # bhulan
 An opensource python library for GPS data processing [Bhulan](https://en.wikipedia.org/wiki/Indus_river_dolphin) enables quick processing of raw gps data to identify properties of a vehicle's movements within the given gps trace.
-Using the api, you can identify a vehicle's route, stops, duration of stops, schedules, and clusters of service.
+Using the api, you can identify a vehicle's route, stops, duration of stops, schedules, and clusters of service among other properties.

-# requirements
+# base requirements
 * [MongoDb 3.0.3](https://docs.mongodb.org/getting-started/shell/installation/)
 * [Python 2.7](https://www.python.org/download/releases/2.7/)